British Flag

 🎮

-NOTE: OCR Translator may not work correctly with some games in fullscreen mode.
+NOTE: Game-Changing Translator may not work correctly with some games in fullscreen mode.

 We recommend using borderless windowed mode, which is supported by most modern games.